lowcoder-org/lowcoder/client/README.md

 1. If you’ve fixed a bug or added code that should be tested and add unit test suite.
 2. Run `yarn test` and ensure all test suites pass.
-3. If you add new dependency, use yarn workspace openblocks some-package to make sure yarn.lock is also updated.
+3. If you add new dependency, use yarn workspace lowcoder some-package to make sure yarn.lock is also updated.